 The books comprise a range of different types of articles including articles from our members and their families about their own experiences in the military or as civilians during wartime.
 Ideally these should be complimented with images and documents.

-We will continue to ask some of our speakers, military museums and authors and other associates from UK and abroad to continue to make short contributions too.
+We will continue to ask our speakers, military museums and authors and other associates from UK and abroad to continue to make short contributions too.

 Will I get acknowledgement for any article I contribute?

 Yes, you will get full acknowledgement for any contribution you make ?
 If this is an extract from a book or article you have written or are writing, this will be promoted too

 Glimpses of War – Volume 1 is now available Amazon

 What is the closing date for Submissions ?

 This is also currently work in progress and we are researching this through both our contacts in the industry and through the charity.